ramSeraph/pywmsdump/README.md

     # Install dependencies using uv
     uv pip install wmsdump
     ```

+    You can also use the tools directly by running
+    ```bash
+    uvx --from wmsdump wms-extractor <args>
+    ```

+    uv creates a temporary virtualenv and manages your dependencies in this invocation.

     For the optional `punch-holes` feature( needed for using the punch-holes utility ), use: